isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The possible values are:

--  ``stop-retry-exit`` disables the DHCP service while trying to automatically recover lost connections.
+-  ``stop-retry-exit`` - disables the DHCP service while trying to automatically recover lost connections.
 Shuts down the server on failure after exhausting ``max-reconnect-tries``.
 This is the default value for MySQL and PostgreSQL.

--  ``serve-retry-exit`` DHCP service continues while trying to automatically recover lost connections.
+-  ``serve-retry-exit`` - continues the DHCP service while trying to automatically recover lost connections.
 Shuts down the server on failure after exhausting ``max-reconnect-tries``.

--  ``serve-retry-continue`` DHCP service continues and does not shut down the server even if the recovery fails.
+-  ``serve-retry-continue`` - continues the DHCP service and does not shut down the server even if the recovery fails.

 .. note::